mistycheney/MouseBrainAtlas/doc/FileOrganization.md

 It is important to use only one composition rule for each brain. **Do not use space or special characters such as ampersand as they will not be parsed correctly in Linux commandline.**

-**Yoav:** This data needs to be reorganized in an image storage to allow fast retrieval of individual sections and parts of sections.

 ## Reconstructed volumes or virtual sections
 Collection of images representing virtual sections in all three directions (sagittal, coronal and horizontal).